San Francisco mayor pledges more housing, sanctuary for all

-The mayor of San Francisco swiped at the White House in her first state of the city address, saying that the city would protect transgender and immigrant rights.
+The Democratic mayor addressed several hundred supporters Wednesday at the new National LGBTQ Center for the Arts.
+Her remarks came six months after she won a special election following the sudden death of former Mayor Ed Lee.

+"The question is: What do we do next?
+Hang our head and give up?
+Concede our problems are too great and the soul of our city is lost?"
+Breed said.
+"Anybody who thinks that's what we'll do knows nothing about this city."

-London Breed, who took office six months ago, also announced a ballot measure for the November election that if approved, would speed up the building of affordable and teacher housing.
+Breed said she would champion a November ballot measure that would speed up the construction of certain affordable and teacher housing proposals.

-Housing costs are enormous in San Francisco, where rent for a one-bedroom easily tops $3,000 a month.
-Teachers, servers and others say it's impossible to make ends meet in the city of 850,000.

-The Democratic mayor also said she would create a new position of mental health reform director to coordinate the city's approach to mental illness.

 Digital Access For Only $0.99